 Don’t: Assume The Worst Without Clarifying With Your Recruiter

 Just because the company hasn’t been in touch for a while doesn’t mean you’ve been ghosted after an interview.
-Your prospective employer might have made a decision and not gotten around to informing you yet, or they may still be in the process of making a decision.
+Your prospective employer might have decided and not gotten around to informing you yet, or they may still be in the process of making a decision.
 The only way to take the guesswork out of the situation is to follow up.

 Don’t: Follow Up with an Employer Too Often